Careers: Medical Coder

 Join one of the fastest growing professions in the United States!

-With a professional medical biller/coder certificate, you can pursue a wide variety of careers in hospitals, physician offices, nursing facilities, rehabilitation centers, outpatient clinics, home health services, insurance and pharmaceutical companies, law firms, tax firms, billing companies, public health/government departments and more.
+With a professional medical coding certificate, you can pursue a wide variety of careers in hospitals, physician’s offices, nursing facilities, rehabilitation centers, outpatient clinics, insurance companies, pharmaceutical companies, law firms, public health/government departments and more.

-Medical billing & coding professionals use industry-established codes and the latest healthcare technology to help collect, manage and maintain medical and financial records.
-Billing & coding professionals also manage the coding of patient diagnoses and treatment(s)/procedure(s), working with insurance companies to ensure claims are properly recorded and processed.
+Medical coding professionals use industry-established codes and the latest healthcare technology to help collect, manage and maintain medical and financial records.
+They also manage the coding of patient diagnoses and treatment(s), working with insurance companies to ensure claims are properly recorded and processed.

-There is no better time than NOW to pursue a career in Medical Billing and Coding.
+There is no better time than NOW to pursue a career in medical coding.
 The healthcare industry is undergoing unprecedented change and modernization – including the shift to electronic health records (EHR) systems.
 In addition, a very large portion of the population is entering retirement age and the demand for health care professionals who can process and manage this data is growing rapidly!

-According to the Bureau of Labor and Statistics, the Medical Billing and Coding industry is expected to grow over 15% by 2024!
+According to the Bureau of Labor and Statistics (BLS.gov), the Medical Coding industry is expected to grow over 15% by 2024!
 That’s nearly twice the growth rate of any other industry.
-Not only are there an increasing number of job openings, but many of these jobs pay above average salaries.
-The top 10% of medical billers & coders across the United States have an average annual salary of $64,000 (with some making even more than that) (PayScale 2017-2018).
+Not only are there an increasing number of job openings, but many of these jobs offer remote work opportunities and pay above average salaries.

-Many students who have always wanted to work in medicine and/or healthcare are often deterred (understandably) by the financial investment required.
+Many students who have always wanted to work in healthcare are often deterred (understandably) by the financial investment required.
 The tuition, fees and amount of time (often unpaid) required for schooling, residency, specialized training, etc. is enough to scare anyone.
-One of the great advantages of working in this field (and in most allied health fields) is that you don’t have to have a medical degree.
-You can earn this affordable, highly-marketable medical certificate in just one year!
+One of the great advantages of working in medical coding is that you don’t need a degree.
+You can earn a highly-affordable, highly-marketable medical coding certificate in one year – entirely online!

-What can I do after I earn my Medical Biller/Coder Certificate?
+What can I do after I earn my Medical Coder Certificate?

-If you want to continue advancing your education (and career) after the Associates, you can make another seamless transition into our online Bachelor’s in Health Information Management!
-All of these programs are designed for working professionals and offer flexible schedules and financial aid packages.
+If you want to continue advancing your education (and career) after earning your associates, you can transfer all of your AAS HIS credits into UC’s 100% Online Bachelor’s in Health Information Management (HIM).
+All of UC’s online programs are designed for working professionals, offering flexible schedules and generous financial aid packages.

-HIS graduates are eligible to sit for the Registered Health Information Technician (RHIT) credential and HIM graduates can sit for the Registered Health Information Administrator (RHIA) credential.
+UC’s online AAS HIS graduates are eligible to sit for the Registered Health Information Technician (RHIT) credential, and HIM graduates can sit for the Registered Health Information Administrator (RHIA).
 Both of these credentials are well-respected and highly sought after in the healthcare industry!

-Our online Cancer Registry Management Certificate Program is another great opportunity to increase your earnings and marketability in the healthcare industry.
-Our Cancer Registry program is one of VERY FEW programs in the U.S. that is offered online and fully accredited by the National Cancer Registrars Association!
+Our online Cancer Registry Management Certificate Program is another great opportunity to increase your earnings and marketability.
+The Cancer Registry Management Certificate program is one of VERY FEW online programs in the U.S. that is fully accredited by the National Cancer Registrars Association!

 Occupation Median Wage Projected Growth